 In 1977, she graduated from Stanford.
 There she earned a B.S. degree in chemical engineering and B.A. degree in African and African-American studies.
 Then in 1981, she gained a Doctorate in Medicine at Cornell Medical School.
 She also pursued studies and classes in dancing.

 Mae Jemison, in 1983, joined the Peace Corps and served in both Liberia and Sierra Leone.

 In honor of her mother, she founded the Dorothy Jemison Foundation for Excellence.
 A science camp for students aged 12 to 16 is one of the projects of the foundation, called “The Earth We Share”, which was founded in 1994.

-She is a member of several scientific organizations, and holds several honorary doctorates as well.
-She has a non-profit educational foundation, being the principal of a project “100 Year Starship”, which is funded by DARPA.
+She is a member of several scientific organizations and holds several honorary doctorates as well.
+She has a non-profit educational foundation, being the principal of the project “100 Year Starship”, which is funded by DARPA.

-She has authored a book “Find Where the Wind Goes” which was written for children in 2001.
+She has authored the book “Find Where the Wind Goes” which was written for children in 2001.
 And has co-authored a series of four children’s books published in 2013, called “A True Book”.

 And in 1993, she became the first real-life astronaut to appear on Star Trek: The Next Generation, appearing as Lieutenant Palmer in an episode titled “Second Chances”.
 She has also appeared in other films.

 Mae Jemison is the recipient of numerous honors and awards, which includes the 1993 People magazine’s “50 Most Beautiful People in the World”, and is an honorary member of Alpha Kappa Alpha.